derf/Travel-Status-DE-IRIS/README.md

 Automatic method, e.g. to incorporate changes from Open Data sources:

 * modify stations.json with a script in any JSON-aware language you like
-* run ./json2json in the share diretcory.
-This transforms stations.json into its canonical format, which simplifies tracking of changes and reduces diff size
+* run `./json2json` in the share diretcory.
+This performs consistency checks and transforms stations.json into its canonical format, which simplifies tracking of changes and reduces diff size

 Manual method: